 - Season to taste: A pinch of curry, garden fresh herbs and a dash of hot sauce all make great additions.

 How Long Does Lobster Bisque Last in the Fridge?

-- 1/2 lb cooked lobster meat with shells if possible
+- ½ pound lobster meat cooked, with shells if possible

 - 2 cloves garlic minced